A Bayes Factor Framework for Unified Parameter Estimation and Hypothesis Testing: Applications

-The two bottom plots in Figure~\ref{fig:bartosmeta} show BFFs when either $\tau$ or $\theta$ is considered as nuisance parameter.
+The two bottom plots in Figure~\ref{fig:bartosmeta} show SCs when either $\tau$ or $\theta$ is considered as nuisance parameter.
 In both cases, the same prior as for the alternative $H_{1}$ was assigned to the corresponding nuisance parameter under $H_0$.
-In addition, BFFs for other choices of the scale parameter of the half-normal prior were computed to assess the sensitivity of the results to this choice.
+In addition, SCs for other choices of the scale parameter of the half-normal prior were computed to assess the sensitivity of the results to this choice.
 We see that the two marginal MEEs ($\hat{\theta}_{\mathrm{ME}} = 0.51$ and $\hat{\tau}_{\mathrm{ME}} = 0.016$) align with the joint MEEs, but their evidence values ($\kME = 2.2$ and $\kME = 6.4$, respectively) indicate less support over the alternative than for the joint one.
-Finally, looking at the colored BFFs obtained by changing the scale parameter of the half-normal prior assigned to $\tau$, we see that the scale has little effect on inferences about the probability $\theta$, but a more pronounced effect on inferences about $\tau$.
-For the latter parameter, increasing the scale of the prior does not seem to change the BFF too much, while decreasing the scale to a value of $s = 0.005$ dramatically increases the height of the BFF, increasing the support of the MEE and surrounding values over the alternative.
+Finally, looking at the colored SCs obtained by changing the scale parameter of the half-normal prior assigned to $\tau$, we see that the scale has little effect on inferences about the probability $\theta$, but a more pronounced effect on inferences about $\tau$.
+For the latter parameter, increasing the scale of the prior does not seem to change the SC too much, while decreasing the scale to a value of $s = 0.005$ dramatically increases the height of the SC, increasing the support of the MEE and surrounding values over the alternative.
 This seems reasonable, since the data show clear signs of heterogeneity, while a prior with such a small scale would predict almost none.

-In sum, the BFF analysis suggests that, on average, coins tend to land on the same side with probability $\theta = 0.51$ in accordance with the hypothesis from \citet{Diaconis2007}.
-At the same time, there seems to be considerable between-flipper heterogeneity.
+In sum, the informative hypothesis tests carried out by \citet{Bartos2023} could be embedded in a SC framework that additionally supplies them with compatible point and interval estimates.
+This analysis suggests that, on average, coins tend to land on the same side with probability $\theta = 0.51$ in accordance with the hypothesis from \citet{Diaconis2007}.
+At the same time, there seems to be non-negligible between-flipper heterogeneity, with a betwen-flipper standard deviation of around one to two percent.